ncbi/vadr/documentation/install.md

 https://raw.githubusercontent.com/nawrockie/vadr/master/vadr-install.sh

-To download any specific release/version, for example `1.0` download the corresponding `vadr-install.sh` file for that release/version (prior to version 1.0, the name of the installation script was `install.sh`, not `vadr-install.sh`):
+To download any specific release/version, for example version 1.0 download the corresponding `vadr-install.sh` file for that release/version (prior to version 1.0, the name of the installation script was `install.sh`, not `vadr-install.sh`):